artsmia/collection-info/provenance-research.md

 ### How to Read Provenance

-In writing provenance, the Minneapolis Institute of Arts has used the format suggested by the National Gallery of Art in Washington, D.C., for ease of readability.
+In writing provenance, the Minneapolis Institute of Art has used the format suggested by the National Gallery of Art in Washington, D.C., for ease of readability.

 The provenance for works of art are listed in chronological order, beginning with the earliest known owner.
 Life dates, if known, are enclosed in brackets.
 Dealers, auction houses, or agents are enclosed in parentheses to distinguish from private owners.
 Relationships between owners and methods of transactions are indicated by punctuation: a semicolon is used to indicate that the work passed directly between two owners (including dealers, auction houses, or agents), and a period is used to separate two owners (including dealers auction houses or agents) if a direct transfer did not occur or is not known to have occurred.
 Footnotes are used to document or clarify information.

 ### Contact Information

-If you have information or wish to inquire about any of the works on the MIA's current list of European paintings or Judaica, please [e-mail us](http://new.artsmia.org/contact-us/e-mail-us/), or write to the Provenance Research Project, Minneapolis Institute of Arts, 2400 Third Avenue South, Minneapolis, Minnesota 55404.
+If you have information or wish to inquire about any of the works on Mia's current list of European paintings or Judaica, please [e-mail us](http://new.artsmia.org/contact-us/e-mail-us/), or write to the Provenance Research Project, Minneapolis Institute of Art, 2400 Third Avenue South, Minneapolis, Minnesota 55404.

 For more information on provenance research in American museums, see the [American Association of Museums guidelines for Nazi-era provenance](http://www.aam-us.org/museumresources/prov/procedures.cfm).